Hamza99-Data/sql_job_analysis_project/README.md

 * To find the skills associated with higher salaries.
 * to identify the most optimal skills to focus on as a data engineer.

-# Tools used in this project.
+# Tools used in this project
 To enable me achieve the objectives for this project, I employed the use of these tools:

 * ***SQL**: The main tool of my analysis, presenting me with all the tools to query and retrieve all the vital details form the database.